-Determinant of Equity Brief Description from KC Office of Equity and Social Justice Potential of the Skyway-West Hill Subarea Plan to influence the Determinants of Equity Community Economic Development Economic supports local ownership of assets, including There are disparities in Skyway-West Hill based on household incomes, whether households are cost-burdened, and in terms of on race and ethnicity.
+Determinant of Equity Brief Description from KC Office of Equity and Social Justice Potential of the Skyway-West Hill Subarea Plan to influence the Determinants of Equity Community Economic Development Community Economic Development that supports local ownership of assets, including homes and businesses, and assures fair access for all to business development and business retention opportunities There are disparities in Skyway-West Hill based on household incomes, whether households are cost-burdened, and in terms of on race and ethnicity.
 In addition, median income across Skyway-West Hill is almost half that of King County as a whole.
 This has the potential to limit access to homeownership and business ownership.
 Provisions in the Subarea Plan are intended to increase the opportunity for ownership of homes by creating opportunities for increased housing and options for different types of housing.
 Additionally, the Subarea Plan supports retention of existing business and creation of additional business opportunities through regulatory actions and non-regulatory actions, zoning that supports mixed-use development, and other commercial development, requiring measures to enhance the character of commercial areas and identifying areas for pedestrian-friendly amenities.
 One such provision is the proposal to amend the zoning in the proposed Skyway Unincorporated Activity Center form residential to neighborhood business, along with a special district overlay to require microenterprise commercial spaces.
 In large part, market forces will determine uptake of opportunities created in the Subarea Plan and the results may benefit both existing and new residents.
 As noted above, the provisions in the Subarea Plan area intended to support households earning below the King County median income and other populations of concern in benefiting from new development and redevelopment in Skyway-West Hill, with the objective of reducing potential for displacement.